'Why leave tourists at God's mercy?': Priyanka Gandhi questions govt on Pahalgam attack, asks why forces weren't deployed - BusinessToday

 “This government always tries to escape the questions.
 They have no sense of accountability towards the citizens of the nation.
 The truth is that they have no place for the public in their heart.
 For them, everything is politics, publicity,” Priyanka Gandhi said.

-She also criticised the Prime Minister over former US President Donald Trump’s claim of announcing a ceasefire between India and Pakistan.
+She also criticised the Prime Minister over US President Donald Trump’s claim of announcing a ceasefire between India and Pakistan.
 “For the first time in the history of our country, war is halted and it is not announced by our government or Army but US President.
 This reflects irresponsibility of our Prime Minister,” she said

 India has repeatedly refuted claims that Donald Trump mediated a ceasefire between India and Pakistan a claim the former US President has continued to assert.